MissKome/JavaScript-API-Path/Mocha-JavaScript-Test-Framework/README.md

 👉Inclusive Tests - This will tell Mocha to simply ignore these tests suites or test cases.
 This can be achieved by adding .skip().

 👉Pending Tests - Pending tests will be included in the test results and marked as pending.
 A pending test is not considered as failed a test.

+...
+~Retry Tests: Used too execute the failed tests several times according to your requirements.
+Retry will not work with before() and after() hooks.
+But it can be used in beforeEach() and afterEach() hooks.

+...
+~Timeout Tests: used to tell Mocha for the timeouts.
+There are 3 levels where timeouts can be used.

+👉Suite-level timeouts are used to throw out the test suits.Whereas 👉test-level timeouts are specific to the test case.
+👉Hook-level timeouts can be used in the hooks